 Usually, service providers will send this information to credit bureaus upon request, so contact your provider’s customer service hotline to see if it can accommodate this favor.

-4. Have Companies Cut You Some Slack
+4. Ask Companies to Cut You Some Slack

-If you’re trying to learn how to build credit because you made a few bad decisions in the past, there’s no harm asking creditors for a bit of flexibility by letting your transgressions slide this one time (hopefully you stay true to your word by keeping your creditworthiness on the up-and-up).
+If you’re trying to learn how to build credit because you made a few bad decisions in the past, there’s no harm asking creditors for a bit of flexibility by letting your transgressions slide this one time (hopefully you stay true to your word by keeping your creditworthiness on the up and up).

 State your case and, if they’re willing to give you a pass, ask them to send a goodwill letter to the three credit reporting bureaus to erase the misdeed.